Southampton - West Ham: How to watch, team news, odds

 STREAM SOUTHAMPTON – WEST HAM LIVE

-David Moyes and the Hammers are three points behind the Saints and their season has gone better than expected, but it has been a real mixed bag so far.
+David Moyes and the Hammers are three points behind the Saints and their season has gone better than expected, but it has been a real mixed bag so far and in recent weeks they have been criticized for ultra-defensive displays.

 Here’s everything you need to know ahead of the Saints hosting the Hammers.